AnirudhPenmatcha/Projects-List/README.md

 ### Yazaki North America - Data Scientist - Coop

-- Developing SQL views of NLP techniques for a production-ready use solution.
+- Developing SQL fact tables that make use of NLP techniques to show a list of similar wire harness components.
-- Create a data pipeline on Azure that runs overnight and gets fed into the PowerBI interface for end users.
+- Building a data pipeline on Azure that runs overnight and gets fed into the PowerBI interface for end users.

 ### Yazaki North America - Applied ML Intern